ome/ngff/rfc/wip-tform/index.md

 4. Flexibility in Analysis: A file format that natively supports spatial transformations allows researchers to apply, modify, or reverse transformations as needed for different analysis purposes.
 This flexibility is critical for tasks such as longitudinal studies, multi-modal imaging, and comparative analysis across different subjects or experimental conditions.

+Toward these goals, this RFC expands the set of transformations in the OME-Zarr spec covering many of the use cases requested in [this github issue](https://github.com/ome/ngff/issues/84).
+It also adds "coordinate systems" - named sets of "axes."
+Related the relationship of discrete arrays to physical coordinates and the interpretation and motivation for axis types.

 ## Proposal